CodingPengwing/Cribbage/README.md

 # Cribbage #
+This is a solution to project 2 of SWEN30006-Software modelling and Design, the University of Melbourne.
+The specifications are provided in the repo.

 This is a Cribbage trainer!
 Cribbage is a turn-based card game, usually for 2 players, where you try to play and group combinations of cards so that you get more points than the other player.
 Here's the [link](https://en.wikipedia.org/wiki/Cribbage) to read up